-2010 marked the launch of Road Time, a new exhibition environment of the Road Museum.
+2010 marked the launch of Road Time, a new and one of a kind open air exhibition environment of the Road Museum.

-This exhibition was built in the great outdoors and it brought some unexpected architecture to the fields of Southern Estonia.
-Road Time, which takes up about 1.5 hectares, consists of two larger parts – an exhibition area and a rest area.
-There are a historical road space, various road signs and machines in the exhibition area.
-The rest area has a track of skill, a traffic town and a playground.
-The two areas are linked by the Vati Bridge, the oldest steel road bridge in Estonia, dating back to 1884.
+This exhibition brought some unexpected architecture to the fields of Southern Estonia.
+Road Time, which takes up about 1.5 hectares, consists of two parts.
+In the exhibition area there is a historical road space, various road signs and vehicles representing different eras.
+The recrational area has a track of skill, a traffic town and a playground.
+The two areas are linked by the oldest steel bridge in Estonia, dating back to 1884.

-Road Time is a road that has come loose in time and space; it is inhabited by vehicles from the past and the future.
-The road of Road Time, which is one of a kind in Europe, consists of six different types of road surface: swamp road, dirt road, gravel and cobblestone road, as well as blacktop and asphalt concrete.
-All parts of the Road Time represent different road types from different time periods and corners of Estonia or Old Livonia, including landscaping and road signs of the corresponding period in time.
-A great example here is the swamp road, which is based on sections of swamp road found and excavated from Kata Heinasoo, or the section of old Otepää road in Tatra valley, which was used as a prototype for the cobblestone road.
-The road runs in a curvy trench that presents the road and the associated space in such a manner that one time and one place are within the field of vision at the same time.
+Road Time meanders in time and space; it is inhabited by vehicles from the past and the future.
+It consists of six different types of roads: swamp road, dirt road, gravel and cobblestone road, as well as blacktop and asphalt concrete.
+All parts represent different time periods and corners of Estonia or Old Livonia, including respective landscaping and road signs.
+A great example here is the swamp road, based on a 4th century swamp road found and excavated from Tuhala, or the section of old Otepää road, used as a prototype for the cobblestone road.

 The exhibition environment Road Time was created with support from the European Regional Development Fund.

 NB!
-Road Time is open from May to October, groups can visit it during other times as well, but only when booked in advance.
+Road Time is open from May to October, unless booked in advance for groups.